nobelk/correlation-logger/README.md

 # Correlation logger

 Production-ready logging library for Python.
-The aim here is to be able to use correlation ids for generating actionable production logs.
+The goal here is to be able to use correlation ids for generating traceable and actionable production logs.
-By including the correlation id within the method signature, it helps a team to standardize the correlation id based logging in the production code.

 With the presence of correlation ids, it is possible to track events and errors across the service and application boundaries.

 ## Example usage
 service a --calls--> service b --calls--> service c with the correlation Id: 16db3469-7dde-442e-ae1f-5073f9b737c6.
-All log files across the services will then contain this id in the logs allowing us to trace the impact of the chain of service calls.
+All log files across the services will then contain this id in the logs allowing us to trace a chain of method calls to identify the root cause of events by analyzing the log lines.

 ## Log types
 The logs are published in two types of configurable log sinks:

 1) Console
+2) File
-2) AWS cloudwatch logs It supports correlation ids or salt to perform detail tracing of the events.
+3) AWS cloudwatch logs It supports correlation ids or salt to perform detail tracing of the events.

-# To activate virtual environment
+## To activate virtual environment
 `poetry shell`

-# To build project
+## To build project
 `poetry build`

-# To test project
+## To test project
 `poetry run pytest -v`

-# Pypi project installation
+## Pypi project installation
-`pip install correlation-logger`
+The correlation logger has been published to Pypi [Link](https://pypi.org/project/correlation-logger/1.1.0/) `pip install correlation-logger`